What are MultiYear Agreements?

 You can find out more about Harry’s Hydro here.

-Mendip CAB offer free, confidential advice to people to help them overcome issues they might be faced with.
+Citizens Advice Mendip offer free, confidential advice to people to help them overcome issues they might be faced with.
 Whilst they provide a great deal of information online and over the phone, a face to face service is also available in Frome several days a week.

-You can find out more about Mendip CAB here.
+You can find out more about Citizens Advice Mendip here.

 Health Connections Mendip supports people to connect to community activities and supportive networks, which can improve their health and wellbeing.
 Health Connections Mendip trains members of local communities to become Community Connectors, who are then able to signpost friends, family, colleagues and neighbours to find support in their communities.
 The ethos behind this kind of model of community support is often called Compassionate Communities.